LukaLiegis/quant/README.md

 # quant

-I learn best by doing rather than just be reading and I want to learn everything there is to know in the field of quant research, so this is my attempt of re-creating and testing as many different aspects of the finance world.
-Each project has a write-up attached inside the folder.
+I want to know everything possible that there is to know about markets, specifically the intersection between mathematics, computer science, and markets (some might call this Quantitative Research).
+To achieve this goal I aim to conduct as much research as possible into as many asset classes as possible in as many timeframes as possible.
+This does not only have to be alpha research, this could be portfolio optimization or optimal execution or time series generation.

+It is possible that some of these projects will not be complete, this is because while I think about the optimal approach to one project I may be setting up another or perhaps I am still just researching it.
+I will try to keep uncompleted projects to a minimum.

+Each project contains a longer write-up that goes in-depth into all the inner workings.

 ### [Beta Calculation](./beta_calculation)
 A comparison of multiple research papers on ways of calculating an asset's beta.